marthijn/Sidio.MailBluster/README.md

 - [MailBluster API](https://mailbluster.com/docs/api)

 # Disclaimer
 This package is not affiliated with MailBluster.
+Although we try to cover the API as much as possible using unit- and integration testing, we cannot guarantee that all features or error states have been implemented.
-Use at your own risk.
+Please use at your own risk.

 # Sponsors
 Many thanks to [MailBluster](https://mailbluster.com/) for providing us with a pro account.